...

 What Is A Claim For Criminal Injuries In Scotland?

-If you suffer an injury by a criminal act, you may wonder how you could claim compensation.
+If you suffer an injury from a criminal act, you may wonder how you could claim compensation.
 The UK government has an executive agency that deals with claims for compensation for victims of violent crime.
 It is known as the Criminal Injuries Compensation Authority, or CICA, with its foundation being in 1996.
 And it helps to compensate those suffering injuries due to violent criminal acts.

 Those who could make a claim for a criminal injury in Scotland include: